ceford/cefjdemos-data-jdm-help-en/articles/languages/languages-content.md

   web site's Articles and other content.
 - **Important**: Do not delete the default language files (for example, with FTP).
 This will create errors on both the Front-end and Back-end.
-- Additional Languages can be added using the Install Languages Screen.
+- Additional Languages can be added using the Install Languages page.
 - If desired, you can show the Front-end site in one Language and show the Back-end administration pages in a different Language.
 Also, individual articles can be configured to use a different language in